 ESMA was mandated under CSDR REFIT (see Slide 32) to submit a report by 17 January 2025 on its assessment of shortening the settlement cycle.
 ESMA ran a call for evidence October-December 2023 on shortening the settlement cycle and published a feedback report in November 2024.
+The date of 11 October 2027 has been selected for the move to T+1.

 - ESMA's report on its assessment of the shortening of the settlement cycle in the European Union was published in November 2024.
-ESMA recommends The migration to T+1 should be achieved in Q4 2027, preferably 11 October 2027 and preferably coordinated with the T+1 transition in UK and Switzerland. - A move to T+1 is likely to require changes to the EU CSDR and existing Level 2 regulations, as well as further regulatory guidance. - In 2025, ESMA expects to continue working on progress towards T+1 settlement, being actively involved in preparatory work and coordination with the relevant public and private sector stakeholders towards shortening of the settlement cycle. - As outlined in a joint ESMA, Commission and ECB statement in October 2024, ESMA, in close coordination with national competent authorities, DG FISMA and the ECB's DG MIP has agreed to establish a governance structure, incorporating the EU financial industry, as soon as possible to oversee and support the technical preparations of any future move to T+1.
-ESMA's work is underway in Q1 2025. - China is already operating at T+0 and Japan, Singapore, Australia are all actively considering a move to real time settlement.
+ESMA recommended that migration to T+1 should be achieved in Q4 2027, preferably 11 October 2027 and preferably coordinated with the T+1 transition in UK and Switzerland. - A move to T+1 requires changes to the EU CSDR and existing Level 2 regulations, as well as further regulatory guidance.
+Political agreement was reached between the co-legislators on 18 June 2025 on a proposed Regulation to shorten the settlement period for EU transactions in transferable securities through an amendment to Article 5(2) CSDR.
+The proposed Regulation will now need to be formally adopted, to apply from 11 October 2027. - In H2 2025, ESMA expects to continue working on progress towards T+1 settlement, being actively involved in preparatory work and coordination with the relevant public and private sector stakeholders towards shortening of the settlement cycle. - As outlined in a joint ESMA, Commission and ECB statement in October 2024, ESMA, in close coordination with national competent authorities, DG FISMA and the ECB's DG MIP has agreed to establish a governance structure, incorporating the EU financial industry, as soon as possible to oversee and support the technical preparations of any future move to T+1. - China is already operating at T+0 and Japan, Singapore, Australia are all actively considering a move to real time settlement.
 In its report, ESMA stated its view that the conditions in which a move to T+1 would occur in the EU should not prevent a later move to T+0 and that the discussion on the possibility to further shorten the settlement cycle to T+0, including the role that new technologies may play here, should continue following a successful transition to T+1.